 Apache Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarisation, query, and analysis of the data stored in the HDFS via an SQL-like interface.
 It has been designed to perform full-table scans across petabyte-scale data sets.

-Pig

-Apache Pig is a high-level platform for creating MapReduce programs used with Hadoop.
-The language for this platform is called Pig Latin.
-Pig Latin abstracts the programming from the Java MapReduce idiom into a notation which makes MapReduce programming high level, similar to that of SQL for RDBMS systems.
-Pig Latin can be extended using User Defined Functions which the user can write in Java, Python, JavaScript, Ruby, or Groovy and then call directly from a Pig Latin program.

 HBase

 Apache HBase is the Hadoop database, a distributed, scalable, big data store providing random, real-time read/write access to data.
 Apache HBase is an open-source, distributed, versioned, non-relational database modelled after Google's Bigtable.
 Just as Bigtable uses the distributed data storage provided by the Google File System, Apache HBase provides Bigtable-like capabilities on top of Hadoop and HDFS.